Do I have to participate?

 Generally, meeting the quality standards of peer review and acceptance for publication by a peer-reviewed journal, counts as publication.
 Top of page

-Many do.
-To see which ones, review individual journal policies at Sherpa/RoMEO
+Non-WHOI authors can review individual journal policies at Sherpa/RoMEO

 What gets contributed to WHOAS?